declension/squeeze-alexa/HOWTO.md

  * These aren't rotated, nor do they include a token (à la CSRF) or nonce - so replay attacks are easy too.
  * There is no rate limiting or banning in LMS, so brute-forcing is easy (though it does hang up IIRC).

-By mandating client TLS (aka SSL), `squeeze-alexa` avoids most of these problems.
+By mandating client-side TLS (aka SSL) with a private cert, `squeeze-alexa` avoids most of these problems.

+<sup>* Though people with fixed servers (i.e. not just using Lambdas) are beginning to try outwards-only tunnels or persistent websocket connections which could show promise here</sup>

 ### TLS Implementations
 I chose to go with [stunnel](http://stunnel.org/), but some exploration shows that other options could work here (**feedback wanted!**)